The Princeton Prize in Race Relations Senior Thesis Prize

 The Grace May Tilton Prize in Fine Arts

 The prize is awarded for an outstanding thesis by a senior in any of the twelve departments collaborating in the American studies program.
 The thesis must deal wholly or principally with some aspect of the fine arts or crafts, past or present, within the territory now embraced by the United States, or elsewhere in the Americas.
-The prize is a gift of Robert Schirmer ’21 in memory of his mother.
+The prize is a gift of Robert Schirmer of the Class of 1921 in memory of his mother.

 David F. Bowers Prize